robert-hh/Micropython-Editor/README.md

 **2.14** Remove the PyBoard support using an UART as keyboard/display interface.
 Use kbd_intr() too on Pyboard.

 **2.15** Make a combined MicroPython version, which runs on all boards except Teensy 3.5 / 3.6.
-The latter gets an own variant.
+For teensy, a short wrapper is included.